vatsa287/cli-weather/README.md

 PRs are welcome.
 To begin developing, do this:

-1. Clone repo and create a new branch: `$ git checkout https://github.com/alichtman/stronghold -b name_for_new_branch`.
+1. Clone repo and create a new branch:

 ```bash
 $ git clone "https://github.com/vatsa287/cli-weather"